 In this article we will cover writing a company profile as part of your creative brief.

 The company profile is a written synopsis of the organisation or company and should be the first part of the brief that you create.
-You should be able to find this information in your existing corporate literature such as company reports.
+You should be able to find this information in your existing corporate literature such as company reports or your 'about us' page.
+It should include the main aims of your company and be a true representation of how you operate.

 The type of information that should be included is: